TommasoBelluzzo/SystemicRisk/README.md

 ## Notes

-The dataset file must be structured like the one included in the root directory of this project (`dataset.xlsx`).
+The dataset file must be a valid Excel spreadsheet located in the root directory and structured exactly like the default one (`dataset.xlsx`).
 The financial time series must have been previously validated and preprocessed so that:
 * there are enough observations to run consistent calculations;
 * illiquid series with too many zeroes have been discarded (unless necessary);
 * outliers have been detected and removed;